 Delaney was born on July 11, 2021.
 I prayed for a healthy baby and I ended up with a healthy baby.
 She was born with three holes in her heart, but they were all super tiny and closed on their own.

 She’s the biggest blessing I could have ever hoped for.
 I needed every single thing about her, every extra chromosome — I just didn’t know it.

 She is my whole world.
 The girl is such a ray of light.
 It doesn’t matter how bad of a day I’m having, all I have to do is see her and all my troubles melt away.
 It’s just me and that little girl and I couldn’t ask for more.

-Sometimes, I’m just speechless at how amazing and determined she is for being 16 months old.
+Sometimes, I’m just speechless at how amazing and determined she is.
 Occupational therapy comes to my house in the evenings and they will work on her with something and the next day, she’s doing what they wanted her to do.

 People associate Down syndrome with negativity, so I started an Instagram page for her called “goingupnotdowns” to advocate, educate and break down stereotypes.
 I love sharing her with the world.
 I want everybody to love her as much as I do.

 Cleveland has a mural that says “More Alike Than Different” to celebrate people with different abilities and I think that really hits home to what I’m trying to do.

 I want people to accept children with Down syndrome.
 I worry about bullying.
 I’ve had some negative comments on her Instagram and it just scares me for the real world and when she’s in school.